gmr/tinman/README.md

 ------------------

-The tinman application runner works off a YAML configuration file format and provides a convient interface for running tornado applications interactively or as a daemon.
+The tinman application runner works off a YAML configuration file format and provides a convenient interface for running tornado applications interactively or as a daemon.

     Command Line Syntax: